tc39/proposal-pattern-matching/README.md

 it does not do any implicit type coercion, so a `1` value will not match a `"1"` pattern.)

-Issue: `Infinity`, `NaN`, and `undefined` are, technically, variables that just have default values set globally.
-You can override their bindings locally
-(tho this is done approximately *never*).
-In theory we *could* just treat these as [variable patterns](#variable-patterns).
-Currently this proposal treats them specially, ignoring any potential local rebindings;
-this makes them consistent with `null`, and also means we can do `-Infinity` without having to expand unary-minus to be usable on all variable patterns.
-If this is a significant committee issue, however, we should indeed just allow unary-plus and unary-minus on variable patterns, and then remove the special-casing of these three values.

 #### Examples

 ```js